Property taxes are the city’s main source of revenue to fund its activities. The amount of taxes you pay is based on the value of your home.

 - The tax rate

 The tax base is the value that is used each year to calculate most of the taxes that your account comprises.
-It represents the value of your building that appears on the property assessment role, to which the city can choose to apply an averaging measure.
+It represents the value of your building that appears on the property assessment roll, to which the city can choose to apply an averaging measure.

 In general, a new property assessment roll is tabled every three years and can result in a rise in property values.